murchie85/McMurchies-Open-Labs/Devops Placement/README.md

 3. print to console the full contents of the second file
 ```
 - Explain how this funamental script could be translated/modified to extract log files, why is this useful?
+- (Difficult) what sort of things would you expect in an application log?

 ## SHARED OUTCOMES

 These Outcomes are linked to Ed Fulda's CSO Analytics Outcomes

+- Understand from a general/high level what a webserver is
+- Understand from a general/high level what an application server is
 - Understand the 12 factor app - what does this mean?
 (Research required).
 - Understand Agile principles from a high level, what are the key differences between waterfall and Agile?
 - Be able to articulate the 5 core Scrum ceremonies, Daily Standup, Sprint Planning, Sprint Retrospective, Sprint Demo and Sprint Backlog Refinement (grooming)
-- Explain clearly and simply, what does the following concepts mean: Scrum, Sprint, Stories, Epics, Velocity/
+- Explain clearly and simply, what does the following concepts mean: Scrum, Sprint, Stories, Epics, Velocity.
 - Demonstrate capability in using JIRA and Confluence
 - Explain on a high level AD (active directory), LDAP
 - What does it mean by treating your servers as cattle versus treating them as pets?